Romeslayer/Romeslayer/README.md

-## Hi there 👋 I'm DéNaje but you can call me D.
+## Hi there 👋 I'm DéNaje ||  D.

 I'm a front end software engineer who recently graduated from the front-end program at [Turing School of Software and Design](https://turing.edu/).
-I am passionate about problem-solving, collaboration and how tech can be used to tell stories and foster better outcomes for us all.
+I am passionate about problem-solving, collaboration and how tech can foster better outcomes for us all.

 🌱 **I'm currently learning**: